 One Assistant Principal is selected each year as Assistant Principal of the Year, alternating between High School and Middle School.
 The State winner is then entered in the National Assistant Principal of the Year competition sponsored by the National Association of Secondary School Principals.

-Ryan will represent Utah at the National Association of Secondary School Principals, Assistant Principal of the Year Competition.
-He will attend and be recognized at the NASSP National Convention, in Philadelphia, PA in July, 2017.
+Sandy will represent Utah at the National Association of Secondary Principals, (NASSP) Assistant Principal of the Year Competition.
+She will attend and be recognized at the NASSP National Convention in Chicago, Illinois in July of 2018.